Tell me more ×

 This just means "Multiply 0.1 by the first row of your data, and subtract 4 times the second row of your data".
 Then this gives $\mathbf y$, which is of course a $1$ x $N$ vector that has the property that you maximized its insert-criteria-here.

-So what are those criterias?
+So what are those criteria?

-Second-Order Criteria's:
+Second-Order Criteria:

 In PCA, you are finding basis vectors that 'best explain' the variance of your data.
 The first (ie highest ranked) basis vector is going to be one that best fits all the variance from your data.
-The second one also has this criteria, but must be orthogonal to the first, and so on and so forth.
+The second one also has this criterion, but must be orthogonal to the first, and so on and so forth.
 (Turns out those basis vectors for PCA are nothing but the eigenvectors of your data's covariance matrix).

 In FA, there is difference between it and PCA, because FA is generative, whereas PCA is not.
 I have seen FA as being described as 'PCA with noise', where the 'noise' are called 'specific factors'.
 All the same, the overall conclusion is that PCA and FA are based on second-order statistics, (covariance), and nothing above.

-Higher Order Criteria's:
+Higher Order Criteria:

 In ICA, you are again finding basis vectors, but this time, you want basis vectors that give a result, such that this resulting vector is one of the independent components of the original data.
 You can do this by maximization of the absolute value of normalized kurtosis - a 4th order statistic.
 That is, you project your data on some basis vector, and measure the kurtosis of the result.
 You change your basis vector a little, (usually through gradient ascent), and then measure the kurtosis again, etc etc. Eventually you will happen unto a basis vector that gives you a result that has the highest possible kurtosis, and this is your independent component.